SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 - How to connect assertions and matchers?
 - How to invert a matcher?

-### Connecting assertions and matchers - using blanket trait and dyn trait
+### Connecting assertions and matchers - using blanket trait and trait object

 We have **assertions** which serve as the cornerstone of the test cases, defining the exact expectations the code must fulfill.
 They act as a contract, ensuring that each data type (/data structure) adheres to its intended behavior.